Coronavirus: German rail operator rolls out plan for 'safer' Christmas travel | DW | 02.12.2020

 "It's our responsibility to make travel as safe as possible ahead of Christmas," the head of DB's infrastructure board, Ronald Pofalla, said in a statement.

 Because of the coronavirus pandemic, DB expects ridership to be significantly lower through the holidays.
-One consumer survey suggests passenger volume will fall some 60% compared to normal levels, reported news agency DPA.
+One consumer survey suggests passenger volume will fall some 60% over normal levels, reported news agency DPA.